SiteRaw/ekxel/README.md

 Turn any CSV file into a spreadsheet, and back again.
 Many web based functionalities (add/move/remove row/column).

+You can click any column header to rank the data in ascending or descending order.

 ### Languages:

 - Javascript